aeternity/protocol/epoch/api/channels_api_usage.md

 }
 ```
 Starter is to decode the transaction, inspect its contents, sign it, encode
-it and then post it back via a websocket message:
+it and then post it back via a WebSocket message:
 ```
 {'action': 'shutdown_sign',
  'payload': {